 Rendez-vous Bundesplatz – Evénements parallèles

-A series of events will be organised over a five-week period from 21 October to 19 November 2020 as part of the light show “Rendez-vous Bundesplatz – Planet Hope”.
+A series of events will be organised over a five-week period as part of the light show “Rendez-vous Bundesplatz – Planet Hope”.
 Meet experts from different fields on various topics within the framework of the 2030 Agenda for Sustainable Development.

 1.Round table discussions on the 2030 Agenda topics at the BCBE and Bellevue Palace